microsoft/vscode-docs/blogs/2021/09/06/bracket-pair-colorization.md

 ### How do we find reusable nodes efficiently?

-We have two data structures for this task: The *before edit position mapper* and the *node reader*.
+We have two data structures for this task: the *before edit position mapper* and the *node reader*.

 The [position mapper](https://github.com/microsoft/vscode/blob/f8e9f87b6554b527c61ba963d0c96c7687cbaae9/src/vs/editor/common/model/bracketPairColorizer/beforeEditPositionMapper.ts#L17) maps a position in the new document (after applying the edit) to the old document (before applying the edit), if possible.
 It also tells us the length between the current position and the next edit (or 0, if we are in an edit).
 This is done in $\mathcal{O}(1)$.